NuclearPhoenixx/Kobra_Neo/README.md

 # Kobra Neo Firmware (NuclearPhoenix-Mod)

-**This is the most enhanced and modified Marlin-based firmware for the Neo at the moment.
+**This is (probably?) the most enhanced and modified Marlin-based firmware for the Neo at the moment.
 See below for an overview of the changes.**

 Heavily modified firmware for the Anycubic Kobra Neo.
 Based on the original by Anycubic, see below for all the changes.
 This firmware has been changed to be a drop-in replacement of the old firmware.
 This means that it retains all the original e-steps and PID values and tries to not change some other default values too aggressively.
 However, unlocks and similar features were kept of course.
 I also added some new stuff and changed some things up from the original jokubasver fork.